 The Orange County Men’s and Women’s Central Jail also know as the Santa Ana Jail & Orange County Jail opened in November of 1968 and are traditional linear style (cell block and dormitory) facilities which house both sentenced and pre-trial maximum security inmates.

 To find an inmate located in the Orange County Jail, use the orange county inmate locator tool to submit an inmate inquiry request.
-For frequently asked questions such as; how do I contact someone in orange county jail? see below.
+For frequently asked questions such as; how do I contact someone in orange county jail? or How do I

 550 North Flower Street, Santa Ana, California 92703, United States

-Information Is Only Available For Inmates Who Are Currently In Custody Or Have Been Released Within 30 Days
+Orange County Jail Booking Inmate Information Is Only Available For Inmates Who Are Currently In Custody Or Have Been Released Within Last 30 Days

 Intake and Release Center